-Budgeted cost: £85,110.00
+Budgeted cost: £94,585.00

-Activity Evidence that supports this approach Challenge number(s) addressed Out and About curriculum with specific out and about teacher £21,168.00 It has become more well documented that providing children with outside learning opportunities is good for their well-being and mental health.
+Activity Evidence that supports this approach Challenge number(s) addressed Out and About curriculum with specific out and about teacher £22,446.00 It has become more well documented that providing children with outside learning opportunities is good for their well-being and mental health.
 There are three strands to our Out and About curriculum; maritime, heritage and environment.
 The Isle of Wight is very rich in these three areas.
 In addition there is a focus on vocabulary acquisition and writing.
 This work ties in with the curriculum that the children are learning about at school.
 It is providing disadvantaged children with experiences they would not otherwise have.
-1, 2 and 5 Four afternoons a week of a cookery teacher £8504.00 Teaches the children life skills, for example, using equipment correctly; how to follow recipes; to boost confidence and self- esteem.
+1, 2, 3 and 5 Two and a half days for a week for a cookery teacher £13005.00 Teaches the children life skills, for example, using equipment correctly; how to follow recipes; to boost confidence and self-esteem.
 It supports other areas of the curriculum through weighing, measuring and time tracking i.e. maths skills, but also the wider curriculum by enhancing children's knowledge of geography, history, science, art and of course DT.
 We aim to teach the children about healthy eating and nutrition and set them on the right path to be healthy adults both in terms of nutrition and financial understanding.
-1,2,4 and 5 ELSA trained staff £45,628.00 The benefits of ELSA in schools is well documented.
+1,2,3 4, 5 and 6 ELSA trained staff £49358.00 The benefits of ELSA in schools is well documented.
 It helps the children to develop coping strategies and talk about difficulties.
 Interact more successfully with others.
 Develop greater self-awareness, manage school better and feel better about themselves.
 Pupils with an ELSA feel they have been listened to and supported.
-1, 2, 3, 4, 5 Play therapy - £1000 Play Therapy helps children find healthier ways of communicating, develop fulfilling relationships, increase resiliency and facilitate emotional literacy.
+1, 2, 3, 4, 5 and 6 Play therapy - £2000 Play Therapy helps children find healthier ways of communicating, develop fulfilling relationships, increase resiliency and facilitate emotional literacy.
 Children use play as a form of communication, play is their natural form of expression.
 This is targeted support at Queensgate for children with specific and complex needs.
-1,2,3,4,5 Forest School - £250.00 Our Forest School is used throughout the school to enhance learning, but is used more widely by our EYFS.
-We believe Forest School develops 1, 2, 3,4,5 self-awareness motivation empathy social skills communication skills independence self-esteem and confidence physical skills including the development of both gross and fine motor skills problem solving and risk-taking skills resilience concentration The children thoroughly enjoy their Forest School sessions.
+1,2,3,4,5 and 6 Forest School - £250.00 Our Forest School is used throughout the school to enhance learning, but is used more widely by our EYFS.
+We believe Forest School develops self-awareness motivation empathy social skills communication skills independence self-esteem and confidence physical skills including the development of both gross and fine motor skills problem solving and risk-taking skills resilience concentration 1, 2, 3,4,5 and 6 The children thoroughly enjoy their Forest School sessions.

 Forest School is also used as part of our parent engagement strategy.
-Help for residentials - £3240.00 At Queensgate it is our aim that all children access trips, visitors and residentials.
+Help for residentials - £2206.00 At Queensgate it is our aim that all children access trips, visitors and residentials.
 We support this as necessary.
 We believe trips enhance the children's learning, making it real and exciting and thus improving vocabulary and writing.
-1, 2,3,4,5 Overtime for clubs - £5320.00 Our staff offer a wide variety of extra-curricular clubs.
+1, 2,3,4,5 and 6 Overtime for clubs - £5320.00 Our staff offer a wide variety of extra-curricular clubs.
 Many of which are run by TAs sharing a passion.
-1,2,3,4,5
+1,2,3,4,5 and 6

-Total budgeted cost: £213,666.00
+Total budgeted cost: £254,645.00